-By moving your body through a full range of motion, you’ll not only build strength; you’ll boost flexibility as well.
+By moving your body through a full range of motion, you’ll build strength and boost mobility as well.

-Boosting the muscles surrounding your knees and hips is a quick method to reduce your chance of injury when jumping, running, and doing almost any activity.
+Boosting the muscles surrounding your knees and hips is a quick method for reducing your chance of injury when jumping, running, and doing almost any activity.

 Squats build your glutes, hamstrings, and quad muscles – primary stabilizers when you’re cutting and moving on the playing field.

-Although machine exercises like the leg curl and leg extension may target the quads and hamstrings, squats use almost every lower body muscle in unison building real-world strength.
+Squats use almost every lower body muscle in unison, building real-world strength.

-If you notice your hips shifting from side to side during the movement, put aside your ego and work single leg exercises to shore up your hips.
+If you notice your hips shifting from side to side during the movement, put aside your ego and work single-leg exercises to improve your strength.

 You’ll be better off for it.

-The ability to extend your hips powerfully is a key factor in increasing your vertical.
+The ability to extend your hips powerfully is a critical factor in increasing your vertical.